spachava753/kpkg/README.md

 /tmp/go-link-784346258/go.o: file not recognized: File format not recognized
 collect2: error: ld returned 1 exit status
 ```

 Suggestions for fixes are welcome

 # Binary List

 - `buildx`         Docker CLI plugin for extended build capabilities with BuildKit
 - `civo`           Civo CLI is a tool to manage your Civo.com account from the terminal
+- `copilot`        The AWS Copilot CLI is a tool for developers to build, release and operate production ready
+  containerized applications on Amazon ECS and AWS Fargate
 - `docker-compose` Define and run multi-container applications with Docker
 - `doctl`          The official command line interface for the DigitalOcean API
 - `faas-cli`       openfaas CLI plugin for extended build capabilities with BuildKit